Is Artificial Intelligence a danger? More than half of UK FEARS robots will take over | Artificial intelligence

 The news comes after the World Economic Forum published a report on Monday, September 17, warning 75 million jobs could be lost to automation.

-New Scientist Live have now found at least 37 percent of the public fear artificial could be a driving factor behind social inequality.
+New Scientist Live researchers have now found at least 37 percent of the public fear artificial could be a driving factor behind social inequality.

 The stark findings were drawn from a sample of 2,000 Britons, questioned about the biggest threats facing humanity in the coming years.